Clewsy/rad10d/README.md

 # rad10d
 A daemon written for an internet radio project using a raspberry pi.
-The daemon interfaces with the mpd client api to allow *volume* and *play/pause* toggle control via a rotary encoder with push-button.
+The daemon interfaces with the mpd client api to allow **volume** and **play/pause** toggle control via a rotary encoder with push-button.
 Rotating the encoder adjusts the volume, the push-button toggles play/pause.
 Simple!

 At least that's how it started.
-Eventually I added the ability to *stop* by pressing and holding the toggle button for a couple of seconds.
-This became useful fore when I want to restart a track or if a live-stream drops out.
+Eventually I added the ability to **stop** by pressing and holding the toggle button for a couple of seconds.
+This became useful for when I want to restart a track or if a live-stream drops out.

 My hardware implementation includes a Raspberry Pi 3 with a small amplifier board connected to the 3.5mm audio jack.
 The amplifier is set up with a mono output to a single speaker.